Matthew 6.11,

 Tomorrow’s bread today.

-I know; “Give us this day our daily bread” is how the Book of Common Prayer and KJV render it, so it’s the form we’re most familiar with.
+True, “Give us this day our daily bread” is how the Book of Common Prayer and KJV render the Lord’s Prayer, so it’s the form we’re most familiar with.
 But “daily” translates the word ἐπιούσιον/epiúsion, “for the coming [day].”
-If you pray this prayer first thing in the morning, today’s “the coming day,” but we don’t just pray the Lord’s Prayer first thing in the morning.
-We pray it any time of day; we might pray it all day long.
-And for this reason it’s actually not about today’s bread.
+When we pray this prayer first thing in the morning, today’s “the coming day.”
+But obviously people pray the Lord’s Prayer any and all times of the day, and for this reason it’s actually not about today’s bread.
 It’s about tomorrow’s.

 Because Jesus wants us to access his kingdom’s resources.
-He’s not teaching us to seek the bare minimum; for however much food it’ll take to sustain us one day at a time.
-He’s teaching us to seek tomorrow’s bread.
+He’s not teaching us to just seek the bare minimum; for however much food it’ll take to sustain us one day at a time, like the ancient Hebrews did in the desert when they collected manna.
+Ex 16.13-31 He’s teaching us to seek tomorrow’s bread.
 The future’s bread.
 The kingdom’s bread.
 Abundance, not rations.
 God’s unlimited treasury, not our tiny pantries.
 When Jesus asked for “daily bread,” he had enough to feed 5,000.
 Don’t limit God!

 And yeah, we can extrapolate God’s generosity to mean we can ask for kingdom-level quantities of anything and everything.
 But do fight the temptation to be greedy about this.
 Too many Christians have adopted the prosperity gospel’s mindset, in which they only wanna be rich and comfortable and pampered, and don’t wanna help the needy with any of it.
 “God blessed me, so let him bless you; it’s not my concern.”
 No no no. Bad Christian.
 Love your neighbor.
 God’s grace to us always needs to be paid forward.
 Greed is the antithesis of generosity and grace, and it’s a mindset we need to wipe out before we can even ask something as small as daily bread.